 Not every ranch needs a cinematic masterpiece.
 The right style of video depends on the type of property and the quality of improvements:

-• Raw land benefits from aerial drone work, landscape shots, and visual storytelling about potential use, sometimes combining footage of wildlife or game animals in the story.
+Raw land benefits from aerial drone work, landscape shots, and storytelling about potential use, sometimes combining footage of wildlife or game animals in the story.

-• Luxury ranches may deserve a full narrative experience, complete with music, lifestyle footage, and possibly even voiceover narration.
-While these are usually the highest quality and most popular with buyers, they require next-level planning and execution, lots of cooperation between photographer, agent, and other stakeholders, and a much larger budget.
+Luxury ranches may deserve a full narrative experience, complete with music, lifestyle footage, and voiceover narration.
+While these are usually the highest quality and most popular with buyers, they require next-level planning and execution, lots of cooperation between photographer, agent, and other stakeholders, and a large budget.

 🎙 Is Narration Necessary?